charlymps/modsecurity_test/README.md

 ## Install

-I tried to do this as self contained as possible.
+I tried to make this work "out of the box" to save me time setting up my test lab.
+This means in most case the machines download the installers from the Internet on provisioning time.
 To have this environment up and running you just need:
 - Vagrant
 - VirtualBox
 - Ansible